-- Construct a new 220/115 kV substation (approximately 15-acre footprint) - Construct a new 220 kV double-circuit transmission line segment to loop SCE's existing Chino-Mira Loma 220 kV transmission line into SCE's new 220/115 kV substation (approximately 130 feet) - Construct a new 115 kV double-circuit subtransmission line between SCE's new 220/115 kV substation and SCE's existing 115 kV Ivyglen Substation (approximately 21.6 miles) - Construct a new 115 kV single-circuit subtransmission line segment to tap SCE's future Valley-Ivyglen 115 kV subtransmission line to SCE's existing 115 kV Fogarty Substation (approximately 0.6 mile)
+- Construct a new 220/115 kV substation (approximately 15-acre footprint) - Construct a new 220 kV double-circuit transmission line segment to loop SCE's existing Chino-Mira Loma 220 kV transmission line into SCE's new 220/115 kV substation (approximately 130 feet) - Construct a new 115 kV double-circuit subtransmission line between SCE's new 220/115 kV substation and SCE's existing 115 kV Ivyglen Substation (approximately 21.6 miles) - Construct a new 115 kV single-circuit subtransmission line segment to tap SCE's future Valley-Ivyglen 115 kV subtransmission line to SCE's existing 115 kV Fogarty Substation (approximately 0.6 mile) - Reconductor SCE's existing, single-circuit Auld-Moraga #1 115 kV subtransmission line (approximately 7.2 miles)

-In total, this system alternative would require the construction of approximately 22.2 miles of new 220 kV transmission and 115 kV subtransmission lines.
+In total, this system alternative would require the construction of approximately $\frac{22.229.4}{22.229.4}$ miles of new 220 kV transmission and 115 kV subtransmission lines.
 A detailed description of each of these components is provided in the subsections that follow.

-The Mira Loma system alternative would involve the construction of a new, approximately 15-acre, 220/115 kV substation on a privately owned, approximately 27-acre, vacant parcel.
+The Mira Loma system alternative would involve the construction of a new, approximately 15acre, 220/115 kV substation on a privately owned, approximately 27-acre, vacant parcel.
 The parcel is located north of Ontario Ranch Road, east of Haven Avenue, and west of Hamner Avenue in the City of Ontario.
 The parcel is rectangular in shape and is bounded by vacant land to the north, SCE's existing 220 kV Mira Loma Substation and vacant land to the east, vacant land to the south, and vacant land and industrial uses to the west.
 The vacant parcel has a residential land use designation, and an existing SCE transmission corridor crosses the southeast portion of the site.
 Vehicular access would likely be established from Ontario Ranch Road.

 A new 220 kV double-circuit transmission line segment would be constructed between the existing Chino-Mira Loma 220 kV transmission line and SCE's new 220/115 kV substation.
-This approximately 130-foot segment would begin within SCE's existing transmission corridor and approximately 2,000 feet east of Haven Avenue, and would extend south until reaching SCE's new 220/115 kV substation site.
+This approximately 130-foot segment would begin within SCE's existing transmission corridor and approximately 2,000 feet east of Haven Avenue3 and would extend south until reaching SCE's new 220/115 kV substation site.